goharbor/harbor-helm/README.md

 #### Configure the way how to expose Harbor service:

 - **Ingress**: The ingress controller must be installed in the Kubernetes cluster.
   **Notes:** if the TLS is disabled, the port must be included in the command when pulling/pushing images.
-Refer to issue [#5291](https://github.com/goharbor/harbor/issues/5291) for the detail.
+Refer to issue [#5291](https://github.com/goharbor/harbor/issues/5291) for the detail. also set to ingress.kubernetes.io/ssl-redirect: "false" and nginx.ingress.kubernetes.io/ssl-redirect: "false" .
+    # if the tls is disabled.
 - **ClusterIP**: Exposes the service on a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster.
 - **NodePort**: Exposes the service on each Node’s IP at a static port (the NodePort).
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting `NodeIP:NodePort`.
 - **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.